mmmangooo/Milestone-Project2/README.md

 The home/map page features a map of Södertörn, with pins visible at a few hiking starting points.
 The map takes up most of this page, which is because it constitutes the most part of the purpose and functionality of this site, and therefore should also immideately catch the viewers attention.
 On the top left of the page is a logo, the same logo that is shown on the landing overlay, which is made to create a feeling of familiarness and act as a reminder of the purpose of the site (hiking with children).
-Since humans (in most western cultures, which is what this site is aimed for) reads from left to right, the logo on the top left is going to draw the viewers attention after the map, and the next thing that catches the eyes is the navigation bar on the top right.
+Since humans (in most western cultures, which is what this site is aimed for) reads from left to right, the logo on the top left should draw the viewers attention after the map, and the next thing that catches the eyes should be the navigation bar on the top right.
 After reading the top 'line', the viewer's eyes will move down to the left to find the next 'line' to read, where they find the text explaining how to use the map.
 This design is aimed at making the site intuitively easy to understand for the user and ensure that the user immediatly finds the functionality they are looking for.